(Revised and adopted: Dec. 14, 2012; effective: January 2013. Revised: Jan. 6, 2020)

 The guidelines for rounding principles to be used in math calculations are included in this policy (see below).

 Each of the three MAPEs are given within the first two weeks of the semester.
-Students will be notified by course faculty.
+Students will be notified by course faculty about the type of drug calculations that will be tested.
 A MAPE may include tablets, capsules, liquids, injectables, and intravenous calculations.
 Hand calculators and #2 pencils will be provided.
 The MAPE may be scheduled prior to the beginning of classes.
 Students will be notified of the dates of exams.
 Students who do not attend the scheduled test date will forfeit that testing opportunity and will not be able to makeup or retest.

 Students who do not achieve 100% on the Medication Administration Exam will not be able to continue in the core theory/clinical course.